RedHatInsights/insights-core-tutorials/docs/customtut_rule.rst

            return make_response(ERROR_KEY, errors=errors, openssh=openssh_version.package)

-To increase the readability of the rule output and possibly make the transition to insights content format smoother, add Jinga formatting to the sshd_secure rule.
-Here is the refactored code with the additional Jinga formatting:
+To increase the readability of the rule output and possibly make the transition to insights content format smoother, add Jinja2 formatting to the sshd_secure rule.
+Here is the refactored code with the additional Jinja2 formatting:

 .. code-block:: python
    :linenos: